Skip to main content

 • MUSCLES – Muscles can be torn causing back pain.
 Also very weak muscles give the spine poor support making it easier to damage other structures within the spine.

-• JOINTS – Joints can become stiff from disuse or inflammed from arthritic conditions or trauma.
+• JOINTS – Joints can become stiff from disuse or inflamed from arthritic conditions or trauma.

 • NERVES – Nerves, when injured can cause pain , pins and needles or numbness.
 Nerves in the low back supply sensation to the legs so symptoms in the legs may be a feature of a severe back strain.